 Durable Vinyl Top and Polymer Base

 The Slate Canyon interlocking basement tiles are resistant to fading and staining, due to its colorfast and UV protection.
-The vinyl composite surface can handle the average walking traffic a basement normally endures.
-Beneath the vinyl surface is a base composed of high-impact polypropylene.
-The polymer base is rigid and strong in order to support large weight found in a basement.
+The vinyl composite surface can handle the average walking traffic a basement is.
+Beneath the vinyl, surface is a base composed of high-impact polypropylene.
+The polymer base is rigid and strong in order to support considerable weight found in a basement.
 These interlocking tiles are suitable for pool tables, entertainment areas, etc. However, this vinyl top tile’s durability doesn’t only lie within the polymer base, but also in the vinyl top itself.
-Despite the durability, it is important to maintain the surface of the tile.
+Furniture should not be dragged (slide) on this type of floor.
+It should be picked up and placed to the desired location.
+Despite the durability, it is essential to maintain the surface of the tile.
 To clean you may use a Swiffer or water and mild soap for the surface.
-By doing so you will prolong the life of the floor.
+By doing so, you will prolong the life of the floor.

 Tile Grid Structure